The Faith Alliance mission:

 Comprehensive program offers Life Skills classes, Social Service referrals, food pantry, mentorship, etc.

-Started with 25 guests and now average over 190 guests at dinner each week
+Started with 25 guests and now average about 170 guests at dinner each week.

 Summer Lunch Ministry– Monday through Friday all summer

-Churches can now not worry about providing and preparing food but can concentrate on relationships and sharing God, fun and other activities with at-risk kids.
-HOWEVER, LUNCHES FOR ADULTS AND GROCERIES TO SEND HOME ON WEEKENDS ARE ALWAYS WELCOME!
+Churches can now may concentrate on relationships and sharing God, fun and other activities with at-risk kids.
+HOWEVER, LUNCHES FOR ADULTS AND GROCERIES TO SEND HOME ON WEEKENDS IS ALWAYS WELCOME!
+In 2017, Summer Lunch fed 13, 533 lunches to about 1,400 low-income Lakota children.

 Summer Lunch Literacy Ministry – 6 weeks in June-July

-No direct CPC participation except for Volunteer leader, Denise Chambers.
+No direct CPC participation except for Volunteer Advocate, Denise Chambers.

-Ministry in support of Reach Out Lakota’s Back to School Program
+Ministry is in support of Reach Out Lakota’s Back to School Program.

 Crestview has sponsored 50 local Lakota children’s backpacks & whole school supply list each year.